Leadership

 Pastor Gretchen was born in Santa Fe, New Mexico, the youngest in a family of three children.
 Her family moved to Oklahoma when she was four years old.
 The family quickly became involved with a Presbyterian Church there.
 Through her involvement with the church, throughout childhood and adolescence, her dream and sense of call into ministry began to take shape.

-In her undergraduate program she studied Christian Education and Philosophy and then went on to seminary at McCormick Theological Seminary in Chicago, where she graduated with her Masters of Divinity in 1990.
+In her undergraduate program she studied Christian Education and Philosophy and then went on to seminary at McCormick Theological Seminary in Chicago, where she graduated with her Master of Divinity.
 In 2013 she completed her Doctor of Ministry in the Practice of Preaching from Iliff School of Theology in Denver.

 Gretchen on Hauyna (Wayna) Picchu while climbing with friends in Machu Picchu, Peru!